jw120/mal/impls/jw-swift/README.md

 TODO - Parser a la Haskell

+- Makefile - to run step-tests
+- Makefile - to Build from command line

 - Should we make our parser non-backtracking (so we catch end of input errors for missing " or ()
 - Use more combinators - or remove them
 - Make sure all our parsers consume trailing spaces

 - Vector and List both based on Array?

+- Use StringProtocol?

 - Finish parser
 - Minimal parser for lists and ints